Meet Our Coaches

 Derrick Crawford, Head Coach

-Coach Crawford is a graduate of class 2000 at Rock Hill High, Rock Hill, SC.
+Coach Crawford is a graduate of class 2000 at Rock Hill High in Rock Hill, SC.
 After playing three years on Varsity at Rock Hill High, Coach Crawford was accepted to Garden City Community College in Kansas.
-After a short stay, due to personal reasons, Coach Crawford returned home and started working not knowing if football was in his future anymore.
+After a short stay, due to personal reasons, Coach Crawford returned home and started working, not knowing if football was in his future.

-In 2001, Coach Crawford was introduced to the Tri-County Jaguars, an Adult Minor League Football Team based out of Chester, SC where he found football in his future again.
-There, he played Outside Linebacker through 2002.
-That year the Jaguars won the league championship.
+In 2001, Coach Crawford was introduced to the Tri-County Jaguars, an Adult Minor League Football Team, based out of Chester, SC where football was again in his future.
+He played Outside Linebacker through 2002, where the Jaguars won the league championship.

 In 2003, a new team was formed in Charlotte, NC called the Charlotte Power.
 It was also an Adult Minor League Football Team.
 In that 2003 season, Crawford lead the team in tackles with 115 for the season with 14 sacks to add to his stats.
 In the 2004 season, the Charlotte Power found themselves in a league Championship game against a tough Orangeburg Ruff Riders team, but the Power pulled off a great goal line stance with seconds remaining in the game.
 Crawford stormed through the line and made the winning tackle for the Charlotte Power.
 Crawford played two more seasons with the Charlotte Power before the team ended due to financial reasons.

-Crawford then played several more years with a few other teams and began playing in the position of Strong Safety and was recognized for his bone-crushing hits!
-In 2007 while playing in an Indoor League Football game, during the third quarter, Crawford suffered a right ankle injury.
-He shattered his tibia bone.
-Crawford's football career was uncertain at that point, not knowing if that injury put his football career in jeopardy.
-Amazingly, Crawford bounced back and got together with a good friend, Bakari Rawlinson (like a brother to him), who started an Adult Minor League Football Team in 2008.
+Coach Crawford then played several more years with a few other teams and began playing in the position of Strong Safety and was recognized for his bone-crushing hits.
+In 2007, while playing in an Indoor League Football game, during the third quarter, Coach Crawford suffered a right ankle injury, shattering his tibia bone.
+Coach Crawford's football career was uncertain at that point, not knowing if that injury put his football career in jeopardy.
+Amazingly, Coach Crawford bounced back and got together with, Bakari Rawlinson (like a brother to him), who started an Adult Minor League Football Team in 2008.

 Mr. Rawlinson had a dream to bring a different level of football to Football City USA.
-There, he linked up with Crawford and helped form the Carolina Scorpions an Adult Minor League Football team based out of Rock Hill, SC.
+There, he linked up with Crawford and helped form the Carolina Scorpions, an Adult Minor League Football team, based out of Rock Hill, SC.
 In the very first 2008 season, the Scorpions won the League Championship game against a punishing Anderson Red Dawgz team.
-After that win, the Scorpions traveled to Tallahassee Florida against a very powerful Gainesville Georgia team where the Scorpions lost 21-12.
+After that win, the Scorpions traveled to Tallahassee Florida and played against a very powerful Gainesville Georgia team where the Scorpions lost 21-12.

-Crawford has had a great journey along the way with football and the Law Enforcement/Private Security field.
-Football has always been a great passion for Mr. Crawford and he is very knowledgeable of the game because of the great coaching he received since he was little.
+Coach Crawford has had a great journey along the way with football and the Law Enforcement/Private Security field.
+Football has always been a great passion for Coach Crawford and he is very knowledgeable of the game because of the great coaching he received since he was little.
 His main focus is to ensure that young men take their education seriously because that will take them where they want to go.

-Crawford and Rawlinson have tremendous faith and love God's word and love to be blessings to others.
+Coach Crawford and Mr. Rawlinson have tremendous faith, love God's word and love to be a blessing to others.